kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

  - We just use Tracing codes provided by `Distributed Tracing` feature.
  - We use Trace-ID as Request-ID (This does not interfere Tracing codes).

 The target functions that we add Request-id codes are the following tables.
 The target functions include the klog call which called via important `kubectl` operations.
+We prioritize `kubectl` operations and target resources by the following criteria.

+ - Operations that are frequently used by user
+ - Resources that are user's application and asset

+Operations against Pod(Deployment) are the most frequently used by user.
+PV / PVC stores user assets.
+In addition to this, network is relatively troublesome for orchestration.
 These operations are listed in [Migration / Graduation Criteria](#migration--graduation-criteria) section.
 As a result, we can propagate Request-ID regarding important `kubectl` operations.

+Here is the target functions that we add Request-id codes in **Alpha implementation**.

 **kube-apiserver.log**